The 100,000 Genomes Project

 The first step after sequencing is to compare the possibly millions of differences between the patient’s genome and a reference genome, a process called variant calling.
 The next hurdle – annotation – is to interpret the meaning and importance of those differences which are important.
 Some of the differences will just be natural harmless variations between individuals, but some will be damaging and almost certainly involved in the development of disease.
 In truth, much of the genome is still a mystery, requiring an immense amount of work to understand.

-The raw data from one genome would occupy almost all of the average laptop’s memory.
+The raw data from one genome is about 200GB which would occupy most of the average laptop’s hard drive.
 Just the annotations would easily fill a DVD by themselves.
 This mountain of data needs to be sifted, analysed and presented in a way that is helpful to doctors, most of whom will not have specialist knowledge of gene changes.
 Genomics England is investing in the people, expertise and technology to undertake this work.

 The security challenge

-The genome data is large in size and also precious and needs to be stored securely and respectfully with rigorous conditions for access which the public can have confidence in.
+The genome data is large in size and also precious and will be stored securely and respectfully with rigorous conditions for access which the public can have confidence in.

 Each one of these challenges involves science at the cutting edge in a field that is moving very rapidly, and at a scale never seen before.
 Genomics England is having to be very flexible, changing its plans frequently to reflect new advances but also being humble enough to learn from things that don’t go right, especially in the pilot stage.
 There is much to learn from patients, from clinicians and Genomics England will be working with them to develop protocols that are robust, practical and efficient.